AASanusi/fashion/README.md

 - To implement direct messaging for users to communicate.
 - Increase the word count for posting thoughts.
 - For users to be able to repost other users posts or thoughts.
+- To create a function that syncs the users location when providing their location on fot thoughts rather than having to write it.

 ## Technologies Used
 ### Languages Used